University at Buffalo School of Law, The State University of New York

 JD Program

 UB School of Law provides a flexible JD curriculum that affords students a broad range of curricular options, practical coursework, and special programs.
 Our curriculum emphasizes the study of law as well as the practical application of law to prepare our students to practice their profession upon graduation.
-We offer a large number of interdisciplinary courses in a variety of programs and concentrations that include Criminal Law, Cross-Border Legal Studies, Intellectual Property and Privacy, International Law, Environmental Law, Family Law, and Finance and Development.
+We offer a large number of interdisciplinary courses in a variety of concentrations that include Criminal Law, Cross-Border Legal Studies, Intellectual Property and Privacy Law, International Law, Family Law, Sports Law, and Advocacy.

-Instruction is offered in two semesters from early September to May, including a January short term and a summer session from mid-May to mid-July.
+Instruction is offered in two semesters from late Augsut to May, including a January short term and a summer session from mid-May to mid-July.
 Six full-time semesters or five full-time semesters plus two summer sessions are required for graduation.
 Students who plan ahead are able to graduate a semester early.

 Dual-Degree Programs